Where to Start When Learning to Crochet

 Once you’ve mastered parts 2-6, you’re ready for your first project.
 This is arguably the most critical step.
 You have a foundational knowledge at this point of how to properly hold the yarn and hook and complete the crochet basic stitches, so now you need to put them into practice.
 This forces you to understand how to turn to make even rows, improve your tension, change colors or yarn if needed, and finish off.
 In the meantime, you will be learning how to read a pattern.

-I recommend practicing row after row of single crochet until you reach about 60″.
-You will then have your first scarf!
-If you read my first blog post (here), then you know the importance of that first perfectly imperfect project.
+I recommend practicing row after row of single crochet until you reach about 60″.Read why this is the ideal first project in this blog post so you understand the importance of that first perfectly imperfect project.
 No matter how ugly your scarf turns out, you will be proud of it and treasure it as you continue on your crochet journey.
 It might sound repetitive to do row after row of the same stitch, but that repetition is what helps you learn and grow.